39Results for "New York, NY"

 In 1819, Princeton Mayor Erkuries Beatty engaged a recent College of New Jersey graduate to recapture his runaway slave, Joe.
 The incident underscores the terror and uncertainty of enslavement in central Jersey.

-Newspaper advertisement for a runaway slave
+Advertisement for a slave sale

 "Shameful Outrage at Princeton"